Waikato Centre for eLearning

 Sharing Our Stories - Reflecting on learning & technology

-Our University eLearning conference, WCELfest, will be held on Thursday 12th February 2015.
-We are pleased to announce that internationally recognised eportfolio leader, Dr Helen Barrett, will be here to deliver the keynote address.
-WCELfest is a venue to Share Our Stories of learning and technology in a friendly and collegial atmosphere.
+Our 2015 WCELfest was held on Thursday 12th February 2015.
+We were very pleased to host internationally recognised eportfolio leader, Dr Helen Barrett, who delivered the keynote address.

 Latest entries from the WCEL Blog